guomy0611/annotation-as-search/aas_client/gui/README.md

 ### Using the webclient

-Once you have started the weblcient via the command line, you can work with your browser only.
+Once you have started the webclient via the command line, you can work with your browser only.
 Open your favourite browser and visit the url shown on the command line.

 You have various options now.
 Firstly, focus on the title bar.
 There you have four buttons:
 `Home`, `Contact`, `About` and `Options`.